sgridsource/EccRed/EccRed_v2.md

 * To find the values of `TIMESKIP` and `D_MIN` we need to first Plot the orbital separation of our run versus time.
 For BAM `d-proper` versus `time` is in `moving_puncture_distance.lxyz?` located in the BAM output directory.
-For the ETK we have to look at the file ???
-  Looking at the plot we observe that there are some wiggles at early times.
+For the ETK we have to look at files that contain information about the star locations, e.g. the file volume_integrals-GRMHD.asc From it we then need to generate another file that contains 'distance' versus `time`.
+Looking at the 'distance' versus `time` plot we observe that there are some wiggles at early times (due to initial coordinate changes), that we do not want to include in the fit.
 Find when these wiggles end, this time is the value of `TIMESKIP`.
-Furthermore, find the smallest `d-proper` that we want to include into the fit, this gives the value of `D_MIN`.
+Furthermore, find the smallest `d-proper` that we want to include in the fit, this gives the value of `D_MIN`.

 After invoking the script we need to double check the fit results.
 These are in the file `fit.data`.
 The 1st column contains time, the 2nd distance